On The Mend? Brittany Bell Shares Ncredibly SWEET Maternity Photos With Nick Cannon

 So many things to say and so many things that don’t even need to be said.
 All I know is I’m glad God put you on earth same time as me.
 So much to celebrate beyond one day.
 You are a victory.
 Each year is a victory lap ♥️ running with you. #happybirthday Photo: @sarahorbanicphotos

 Previously, Nick and model Jessica White were in a relationship — according to Jessica — and she called it quits a short time after Brittany Bell announced she and Nick were having a baby.
-We don’t know their relationship status, but this will be the second child for the two parents, Nick has twins as will with Mariah Carey.
+We don’t know their relationship status, but this will be the second child for the two parents, Nick has twins as will with ex-wife Mariah Carey.

 Comments